-No Forced Labor Major No forced, compulsory, bonded, trafficked or otherwise involuntary labour is used in any stage of production.
+Principles Criteria Type of Non- Conformity Indicators Nō 1.
+Legal Comp liance National and Local legislation Major The farmer is aware of local laws and has the necessary permits demonstrating that he complies with national and local laws.
+1 2.
+Social princi ples and Protecti on of Communiti es No forced labor Major No forced, compulsory, bonded, trafficked or otherwise involuntary labour is used in any stage of production.
 2 Major Workers are not subject to corporal punishment, mental or physical oppression or coercion, verbal or physical abuse, sexual harassment or any kind of intimidation.
+No forced, compulsory, bonded, trafficked or otherwise involuntary labour is used at any stage of production.
 3 Major No workers of any type are required to lodge their identity papers with anyone and no part of their salary, benefits or property is retained, by the owner or any 3rd party.
 4 No Child Labor Major Children and minors (below 18) do not conduct hazardous work or any work that jeopardizes their physical, mental or moral wellbeing.
 5 Major Children under 15 (or higher age as established in national law) do not carry out productive work.
 They may accompany their family to the field as long as they are not exposed to hazardous, unsafe or unhealthy situations and it does not interfere with their schooling.
-6 No Discrimination Major There is no engagement in, support for, or tolerance of any form of discrimination.
+6 No Discrimina- tion Major There is no engagement in, support for, or tolerance of any form of discrimination.
 7 Labor Conditions Major Deductions from wages for disciplinary purposes are not made.
-Wages paid are recorded by the employer.
-8 Minor All workers receive equal remuneration for work of equal value, equal access to training and benefits and equal opportunities for promotion and for filling all available positions.
+Wages paid are recorded by the employer 8 Major All workers receive equal remuneration for work of equal value, equal access to training and benefits and equal opportunities for promotion and for filling all available positions.
 9